nginxinc/nginx-gateway-fabric/docs/guides/advanced-routing.md

 ### Send Traffic to Coffee

-Using the external IP address and port for NGINX Kubernetes Gateway, we can send traffic to our coffee applications.
+Using the external IP address and port for NGINX Gateway Fabric, we can send traffic to our coffee applications.

 > **Note**